-Alaris carries on its business directly and through its subsidiaries and in this AIF, "we", "us", "our", "Alaris Royalty Corp.", "Alaris", and the "Corporation" refer collectively to Alaris Royalty Corp. and our subsidiaries, unless the context specifies or implies otherwise.
+Alaris carries on its business directly and through its subsidiaries and in this AIF, all references to "we", "us", "our", "Alaris Royalty Corp.", "Alaris", and the "Corporation" refer collectively to Alaris Royalty Corp. and our subsidiaries on a consolidated basis, unless the context specifies or implies otherwise.